datagrok-ai/public/help/develop/performance.md

   * Column-based data store
   * High-performance bitsets
   * Versionable tables, columns, and bitsets
-  * Adaptive bit storage for ints
+  * Adaptive bit storage for integers
   * Out-of-box support for big integers
   * All strings are categories
   * Backed by typed arrays